History of Timor-Leste: From 2010s

 New Zealand announced in early November 2012, it would be pulling its troops out of the country, saying the country was now stable and calm.
-Five New Zealand troops were killed in the 13 years the country had a military presence in East Timor.
+Five New Zealand troops were killed in the 13 years the country had a military presence in Timor-Leste.

-Francisco Guterres of centre-left Fretilin party was the president of East Timor since May 2017 until 19 May 2022.
+Francisco Guterres of centre-left Fretilin party was the president of Timor-Leste since May 2017 until 19 May 2022.
 The main party of AMP coalition, National Congress for Timorese Reconstruction, led by independence hero Xanana Gusmão, was in power from 2007 to 2017, but leader of Fretilin Mari Alkatiri formed a coalition government after July 2017 parliamentary election.
 However, the new minority government soon fell, meaning second general election in May 2018.
 In June 2018, former president and independence fighter Jose Maria de Vasconcelos known as Taur Matan Ruak of three-party coalition, Alliance of Change for Progress (AMP), became the new prime minister.